PeterHero/CodeWars/project/README.md

 ## Example run

-Let's look at how the game looks. for the example [this script](examples/simple.rbsh) was used.
+Let's look at how the game looks.
+The program is non-interactive simulation, it prints all turns until the end of the game.

+For the example [this script](examples/simple.rbsh) was used.
 The script looks like this:

 ```